Collaborations and quality assurance

 Current collaborations

 The Social Work Research Group conducts applied research.
 This means that all research questions come directly from practice.
-We collaborate with various (regional) partners from welfare, care, municipality, research and education.
+We collaborate with various regional and other partners from welfare, care, municipality, research and education.

 Together with our partners, we are responsible for the development, evaluation and implementation of research, products and services for professional practice, education and science.

-The Twente Youth Care Expertise Centre (EJT) is an expertise association of organisations that put the welfare and development of youth first.
-In addition, the EJT focuses on the professionalisation of (future) professionals.
-We work together in the region within a research framework to develop, pool and share knowledge.
-We formulate common themes that contribute to improvements and innovations in youth services and support, but we also work on tailor-made research so that institutions can use the results to optimise the support they provide.
-We have an impact on practice, education and policy.
+The Twente Youth Care Expertise Centre (EJT) is an alliance of specialist organisations dedicated to the welfare and development of young people.
+In addition, the EJT focuses on the professional development of future professionals.
+We collaborate in a regional research framework to develop, pool and share knowledge.
+We identify collective challenges that can lead to improvements and innovations in youth services and support, along with working on tailored research that enables institutions to use the results to optimise the support they provide.
+Our work has an impact on practice, education and policy.

-Twente Academic Workshop for Youth (AWJT) focuses on improving care for vulnerable children aged 9 months to 18 years (with extension to 23 years).
+Twente Academic Learning Communityfor Youth (AWJT) focuses on improving care for vulnerable children from 9 months to 18 years (with extension to 23 years).
 We look at improving care from the perspective of prevention.
-Empowering families and their networks is an important aspect to this.
-Care should be organised as close to home as possible so that children can develop optimally.
+Empowering families and their networks are key aspects of this.
+Care should be organised as close to home as possible for the optimum development of children.

 University of Twente (UT) and Saxion contribute their knowledge on scientific and/or applied research, collaborate on grant applications and supply students and PhD students for research.

-AWJTwente conducts research in response to questions from municipalities and professionals.
-The knowledge gained is put into practice.
+AWJT conducts research in response to questions from municipalities and professionals.
+The knowledge gained is subsequently put into practice.
 In doing so, we bridge the gap between research and practice.
-We provide scientific evidence of the benefits of prevention.
+We show the benefits of prevention through a scientific approach.

-Residents with misunderstood behaviour and complex issues receive more appropriate care and support.
+• residents with severe mental health problems and complex issues receive more appropriate care and support.

-The number of situations where misunderstood behaviour leads to safety risks, nuisance and/or exclusion decreases.
+• The number of situations where mental health problems leads to safety risks, nuisance and/or exclusion decreases.

 Three projects are being undertaken: